enkidevs/curriculum/comp-sci/data-structures-and-algorithms/algorithms-i/approximating-memory-and-time-required-by-data-types.md

 ## Revision

-Which of the following operations is bounded by the constant function?
+Which of the following operations is bounded by the constant approximation function?

 ???